fepegar/pgta/notes.md

 - Ask specific questions (instead of "does anyone have questions?")
 - Redirect questions to class
 - Let students ask anonymously Use Menti?
+- Give timeline of lecture

+- Ask Yipeng to send preparation instructions